ydigikat/Frugi/README.md

 ```

 #### Synthesiser
-This is a minimal synthesiser implementation, intended to provide a basic skeleton on which to build more sophisticated instruments.

-- **Voicing**
-  - Polyphonic (8 voices)
-  - Velocity sensitive
-  - Oldest note voice steal.

-- **Sound Generation**
-  - Dual oscillator with classic VA waveforms (saw, triangle, pulse).
-  - Pulse width variable on pulse wave.
-  - Antialised (polynomial BLEP)

-- **Sound Shaping**
-  - Multi-tap ladder style filter (LP4/2,BP4/2,HP4/2)
-  - Filter saturation.

-- **Modulation**
-  - LFO (inspired by the Yamaha CS20M) with 5 waveforms including sample & hold.
-  - Two envelope generators (one for volume, one for modulation)
-  - Flexible envelope modes (normal, biased, inverted, biased inverted)

 The oscillator uses Polynomial BLEP anti-aliasing for the Saw/Pulse waves, this is lightweight and works well with classic cyclic waves on a constained device.